Physics of a granular pile: Introduction and setting

-On the \textit{thermodynamics} side of the story, Edwards \cite{Edwards:1994} suggested to consider the number of ways one can assemble $\mathcal{N}$ grains to fill the actual volume $V$ taken up by the granular medium, the logarithm of which is the entropy $S_{\mathrm{Edw}}(V, \mathcal{N})$.
-The latter, in analogy to temperature in the standard thermodynamics, gives $X = \left(\partial V / \partial S_{\mathrm{E}}\right)_{\mathcal{N}}$ named as the compactivity measuring the ``fluffiness'' of the medium.
+On the \textit{thermodynamics} side of the story, Edwards \cite{Edwards:1994} suggested to consider the number of ways one can assemble $\mathcal{N}$ grains to fill the actual volume $V$ taken up by the granular medium, the logarithm of which is the entropy $S_{\mathrm{Ed}}(V, \mathcal{N})$.
+The latter, in analogy to temperature in the standard thermodynamics, gives $X = \left(\partial V / \partial S_{\mathrm{Ed}}\right)_{\mathcal{N}}$ named as the compactivity measuring the ``fluffiness'' of the medium.
 Edwards also assumed that when $\mathcal{N}$ grains occupy a volume $V$ they do so in such a way that all configurations are equally weighted with the Boltzmann-type factor $e^{-V/X}$ being equivalent to the ergodic hypothesis in thermal physics \cite{Reif:1965,Callen:1985}.
 However, the granular systems proved not to exhibit ergodicity \cite{Paillusson:2012,Blumenfeld:2016}.
-As a result, Blumenfeld et al. \cite{Blumenfeld:2016} proposed an alternative formulation based on a connectivity function that depends on all the structural degrees of freedom, but this formulation has been criticized as well \cite{McNamara:2016}, in particular because the connectivity has no obvious macroscopic meaning, and hence the question what is the temperature of GM \cite{Baldassarri:2005,Henkes:2007,Bi:2015,Jiang:2017,Ball:2019,Bililign:2019,Maranic:2021} remains open despite recurring attempts.
+As a result, Blumenfeld et al. \cite{Blumenfeld:2016} proposed an alternative formulation based on a connectivity function that depends on all the structural degrees of freedom, but this formulation has been criticized as well \cite{McNamara:2016}, in particular because the connectivity has no obvious macroscopic meaning, and hence the question of adequate temperature-like variables in the static \cite{Baldassarri:2005,Henkes:2007,Bi:2015,Jiang:2017,Ball:2019,Bililign:2019} and dynamic \cite{Baldassarri:2005,Bi:2015,Jiang:2017,Maranic:2021} GM remains open despite recurring attempts.